Rodrigo Duterte

 Duterte's political positions have been described as populist, as well as nationalist.
-His political success has been aided by his vocal support for the extrajudicial killing of drug users and other criminals.
+His political success has been aided by his vocal support for the extrajudicial killing of drug users and criminals.
 His career has sparked numerous protests and attracted controversy, particularly over human rights issues and his controversial comments.
-Duterte has repeatedly confirmed to have personally killed criminal suspects during his term as mayor of Davao.
-Extrajudicial killings that were allegedly committed by the Davao Death Squad between 1998 and 2016 during Duterte's mayoralty have also been scrutinized by human-rights groups and the Office of the Ombudsman; the victims were mainly alleged drug users, alleged petty criminals, and street children.
-The International Criminal Court opened a preliminary investigation into Duterte's drug war in 2018, prompting Duterte to withdraw the Philippines from the body in response.
+Duterte has repeatedly stated that he personally killed criminal suspects during his term as mayor of Davao.
+Extrajudicial killings that were allegedly committed by the Davao Death Squad between 1998 and 2016 during Duterte's mayoralty have also been scrutinized by human-rights groups and the Office of the Ombudsman.
+The victims were mainly alleged drug users, alleged petty criminals, and street children.
+The International Criminal Court opened a preliminary investigation into Duterte's drug war in 2018, prompting Duterte to withdraw the Philippines from that body in response.
 He is the only president in the history of the Philippines not to declare his assets and liabilities.
-Duterte's popularity and domestic approval rating remained relatively high throughout his presidency and by the end of his term, he was the most popular post-EDSA president.
+Duterte's popularity and domestic approval rating remained relatively high throughout his presidency, and by the end of his term he was the most popular president since the 1986 revolution.

+The investigation of the International Criminal Court (ICC) led to Duterte's arrest and transfer to The Hague on March 11, 2025, making him the first Philippine president to face an international tribunal and the first Asian leader to face a trial before the ICC.
+Despite this, he was re-elected as the mayor of Davao City in 2025; as he remains in The Hague, his son Baste is serving in his place as the acting mayor.